Dental Implants in Maple Valley, WA

 Aside from damaging your confidence, a missing tooth also has oral health consequences when left untreated.
 A tooth’s root stimulates the jaw bone during chewing, keeping it strong.
 When a tooth is missing, the jaw bone deteriorates in that area.
 Jaw bone loss can result in facial sagging and can cause other teeth to shift out of position.

 Even if you’ve had a tooth extracted many years ago, you may still be a candidate for dental implants.
 Our surgeons can place a bone graft in the socket to regrow bone where it has weakened, that way the implant will have a sturdy foundation.
-We can even replace an entire arch of damaged or missing teeth through full-arch restoration, a procedure which uses dental implant posts to secure a permanent denture.
+We can even replace an entire arch of damaged or missing teeth through Smile Complete™ full-arch restoration, a procedure which uses dental implant posts to secure a long-lasting denture.

 Keeping your jaw healthy is essential for good oral health.
 By not protecting your bone and gums, you are at greater risk for developing periodontal disease, gum disease and other oral health issues.